SON00 - MODULAR ORIGAMI - THE SONOBE UNIT

 This completes the explanation of the basic Sonobe unit.

-Making origami accessible to visually impaired crafters through text instructions.
+Making origami accessible through text-only instructions.

-for non-commercial use only.
+For non-commercial use only.

 Compiled by Lindy van der Merwe - March 2022

-Revised: October 2023
+Revised: October 2024

 Comments